 “Because when it comes to time, you are dry.
 When you go back, this will not have happened yet from your perspective.
-But it will.
-Remember this, however.
+But it will.”
+She caressed Aris’s hair as she looked at her thoughtfully. “ Remember this, however.
 When you arrive again, Aris will never have met you.
-But she will desperately need you.
+But she will desperately need you.”

 “I’m dry,” he repeated, incredulous.

 “You are not immersed in time.
 There is only one other like you but he has not been born yet,” the Younger clarified.